 Minimum Curriculum Length

 - Four-Year Degree: If you were issued a pharmacy degree prior to January 1, 2003, you must have completed a minimum four-year pharmacy curriculum at the time of graduation.

 - Five-Year Degree: If you were issued a pharmacy degree on or after January 1, 2003, you must have completed a minimum five-year pharmacy curriculum at the time of graduation.

 Pre-pharmacy coursework completed at the university level and required of all students for admission into the university’s pharmacy program may be considered during the evaluation of a candidate’s education.
 However, coursework, work experience and internships completed after graduation will not be considered as part of the five-year pharmacy curriculum requirement.

 See the FPGEC Candidate Application Bulletin for more information.

 For details about application requirements, review the section on FPGEC and Educational Credential Evaluators (ECE) application procedures in the FPGEC Candidate Application Bulletin before applying for FPGEC Certification.
 An incomplete or incorrect application will result in a delay in the process.

-- A certified photocopy of a current photo identification such as a driver’s license, passport, or state-issued identification card
+- A certified photocopy of a current photo identification, preferably a passport

 Education Credentials/General Evaluation Report